anupj/cta-study-material/README.md

 # Salesforce CTA Study Material
-A collection of publicly available study material for preparing for Salesforce Certified Technical Architect.
+This is a collection of publicly available study material for preparing for Salesforce Certified Technical Architect.
 This repository is a work in progress and I am constantly adding new relevant resources as I encounter them.